Gabriel Vendages de Malapeire

 Gabriel Vendages de Malapeire (1624-1702) was a French aristocrat, parliamentarian and poet.
 He wrote Marian poetry and built a chapel in Toulouse.

 Early life

 Gabriel Vendages de Malapeire was born in 1624.
 His father was a parliamentarian.

 Career

 Vendages de Malapeire was a courtier to the King of France.
 He was a member of the Acadèmia dels Jòcs Florals.
 In 1688, he co-founded the Société des Belles-Lettres de Toulouse with Adrian Martel, a lawyer.
 The society was discontinued in 1699.

-Vendages de Malapeire wrote poetry about the Virgin Mary.
+Vendages de Malapeire wrote Christian poetry about the Virgin Mary.
 In 1671, he patronized the construction of the Notre-Dame-du-Mont-Carmel chapel in Toulouse.
 It was dedicated in 1678.
 He authored a description of the chapel in 1692, including the paintings he had commissioned for it.

 Death and legacy

 Vendages de Malapeire died in 1702.
 His chapel was destroyed in 1806.